exoplatform/exo-documentation/docs/Administration.rst

 **Details**:

--  The Company Name pane: Uploads your company name to be displayed in the topbar.
+-  The Company Name pane: Uploads your company name to be displayed in the topbar and will be used in the left side of the top navigation bar.

 -  The Select Logo pane: Uploads your company logo that must be in the ``.png`` format, and with Recommended size **300x34** and a transparent background.

+-  The Primary, Secondary and Tertiary colors of the Digital Workplace branding.

 -  The Select Navigation Bar Style pane: Selects the navigation bar style suitable to your logo.
 There are two styles available on the portal, consisting of Light which is default, and Dark.

--  The Primary, Secondary and Tertiary colors of the Digital Workplace branding.

 .. note::  As default values, the default Company name is **COMPANY** and a default logo are predefined in the Digital Workplace.